 • Metal signage can add to your store’s windows and the furnishings inside, adding a contemporary or vintage feel.

-• Signage that is painted on or applied, including vinyl window decals, are typically easy to install and switch out, and are very easily customized.
+• Signage that is painted on or applied, including vinyl window decals, is typically easy to install and switch out and is very easily customized.

 • Electric or illuminated signs advertise your business all day long, and possibly all night as well.
 Eye-catching and impactful, they add a positive visual element to your storefront design that is hard to beat – as long as they are in good working condition (see note above).